-We have audited the accompanying financial statements of Greenpeace Fund, Inc., which comprise the statements of financial position as of December 31, 2021 and 2020, and the related statements of activities, cash flows, and functional expenses for the years then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of Greenpeace Fund, Inc., which comprise the statements of financial position as of December 31, 2022 and 2021, and the related statements of activities, cash flows, and functional expenses for the years then ended, and the related notes to the financial statements.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Greenpeace Fund, Inc. as of December 31, 2021 and 2020, and the results of its operations and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Greenpeace Fund, Inc. as of December 31, 2022 and 2021, and the results of its change in net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.